ASHA FAMILY SERVICES, INC.

 • Domestic Abuse Case Management services that includes survivor driven goals and safety.

-• Domestic Abuse victim/survivor case management services for older African Americans aged 50 plus.
+• Older Abuse victim case management services for older African Americans aged 55 and up.

-• Ujima Men’s Program a non-traditional abuser treatment program culturally specific to African American men who abuse and harm women.
+• Ujima Men’s Program a non-traditional abuser treatment program culturally specific to African American men who use violence in relationships.

 3719 West Center Street Milwaukee, WI 53210